najarramsada/phpipamscanagent/ReadMe.md

 This docker container is released under the same license.

 ## Requirements
+ - A running phpIPAM server either in Docker container or standalone server.
+Visit First install the phpIPAM in docker and configure, visit https://github.com/pierrecdn/phpipam.
  - This docker container includes the required PHP modules.
 You can install additional packages by modifying the dockerfile if    you wish to.
  - You will need to update the config.php file with your own environment for subnet scanning to work.